Thursday, 21 April 2016

 Qwarezm, Urgench, Mausoleum of Qho-Rezmanshah II, 12th

-At the eastern pole of Central Asia, similar visual treatments were developed by the Turk Kharakhanid dynasty there established in the late 10th century.
+At the eastern pole of Central Asia, similar visual treatments were developed by the Turk Kharakhanid dynasty established in the late 10th century.

 Kharakhanid Uzgen, Mosque, 11th-12th